Membership FAQs

 The ‘PRT’ (Post-Registration Training) programme is the UK’s Graduate Education Programme for recently-qualified chiropractors, run by the Royal College of Chiropractors (RCC).
 It’s intended to ensure a smooth transition from undergraduate study to autonomous professional practice.
 Visit the RCC website for full details.

-The BCA strongly encourages members to complete the PRT programme if they can, as it provides a strong foundation for their future career.
+The BCA encourages members to complete the PRT programme if they can, as it provides a strong foundation for their future career.

 BCA members (other than students) are Provisional Members until they complete the PRT programme (or equivalent) after graduation and then become Full Members.
 If PRT isn’t completed within five years of graduation, you can take an alternative route with the BCA which involves completing a BCA-led equivalence application that the BCA Board reviews.
 If accepted, your name will be added to the list for passing into Full membership at the next Annual General Meeting (AGM).